About Hazelnuts - Natures Native Power Plant

 Why not previously?

-Z’s Nutty Ridge currently has three acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for over 20 years.
-A serious hobby turned professional a couple years ago when they had more nuts than they could give away to family.
+Z’s Nutty Ridge breeding orchard has many acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for almost 30 years.
+A serious hobby turned professional when they had more nuts than they could give away to family.
 Hybrid EFB resistant lineage trees from all possible available sources have been planted, including trees that originated from or directly from: Mr. Weschcke, Mr. Grinnell, Mr. Farris, Mr. Gellatly, Cornell University, Mr. Rutter, Mr. Grimo, Rutgers and Oregon Universities, with the best tree selections further hybridized as shown in Figure # 2a.
 Majority of the hazel trees planted die of EFB early in the first few years or after the tree has matured around year ten.
 The dead trees are replaced with newer EFB resistant hazel hybrids.
 By planting trees from all available sources, the orchard has exposure to as many strains of EFB as possible.
 Figure # 2b illustrates how EFB will kill some mature trees adjacent to unaffected trees.

 Fig. 2b.
 Remaining dead or near dead mature blighted hazels on the left and healthy hazel bushes of the same age on the right at Z’s Nutty Ridge farm.